fbpx

 How Long Does a Mortgage Offer Last?

-A very common question we receive is “how long does a mortgage offer last?”, generally speaking, It can take between 2 and 6 weeks to get a mortgage offer.
+A very common question we receive is “How long does a mortgage offer last?“, generally speaking, It can take between 2 and 6 weeks to get a mortgage offer.

-However, if your application is a little more complicated, such as you are looking to buy a non-standard build, or have bad credit, it may take longer.
+However, if your application is a little more complicated, such as if you are looking to buy a non-standard build, or have bad credit, it may take longer.

 Once your mortgage application has been approved, the offer is usually valid for 6 months.
 However, some lenders may have a completion deadline for their offer.